Sucharek233/ClearCacheOnLinux/README.md

-With this script, you can clear swap or RAM on linux.
+With this script, you can clear cached/buffed RAM on Linux.

 The setup file will move the main script into ~/Scripts/clearswaporram/clearswaporram.sh